Large language model: Benchmarks

 Benchmarks are used to evaluate LLM performance on specific tasks.
 Tests evaluate capabilities such as general knowledge, bias, commonsense reasoning, question answering, and mathematical problem-solving.
 Composite benchmarks examine multiple capabilities.
 Results are often sensitive to the prompting method.

-A question-answering benchmark is termed "open book" if the model's prompt includes text from which the expected answer can be derived (for example, the previous question could be combined with text that includes the sentence "The Sharks have advanced to the Stanley Cup finals once, losing to the Pittsburgh Penguins in 2016.").
-Otherwise, the task is considered "closed book", and the model must draw solely on its training.
-Examples include GLUE, SuperGLUE, MMLU, BIG-bench, HELM, and HLE (Humanity's Last Exam).

 LLM bias may be assessed through benchmarks such as CrowS-Pairs (Crowdsourced Stereotype Pairs), Stereo Set, and Parity Benchmark.

 Fact-checking and misinformation detection benchmarks are available.
 A 2023 study compared the fact-checking accuracy of LLMs including ChatGPT 3.5 and 4.0, Bard, and Bing AI against independent fact-checkers such as PolitiFact and Snopes.
 The results demonstrated moderate proficiency, with GPT-4 achieving the highest accuracy at 71%, lagging behind human fact-checkers.

-An earlier standard tested using a portion of the evaluation dataset.
-It became more common to evaluate a pre-trained model directly through prompting techniques.
-Researchers vary in how they formulate prompts for particular tasks, particularly with respect to the number of correct examples attached to the prompt (i.e. the value of n in n-shot prompting).

 In addition to standard NLP benchmarks, LLMs have been evaluated as substitutes for human annotators.
 Several studies find that models such as GPT-3.5 and GPT-4 can outperform crowd workers or student coders on a range of text-annotation tasks, including moderation and classification of political content in English and Spanish news.

 Datasets

 Typical datasets consist of pairs of questions and correct answers, for example, ("Have the San Jose Sharks won the Stanley Cup?", "No").
-Some examples of commonly used question answering datasets include TruthfulQA, Web Questions, TriviaQA, and SQuAD.

-Evaluation datasets may also take the form of text completion, having the model select the most likely word or sentence to complete a prompt, for example: "Alice was friends with Bob.
-Alice went to visit her friend, ____".

-Datasets are of varying quality and may contain questions that are mislabeled, ambiguous, unanswerable, or otherwise of low-quality.